What happened on Love Island last night?

 Issues are already beginning to get tense within the villa, after the arrival of twins Eve and Jess ruffled feathers.

-Shaughna introduced to the opposite ladies she was “fine” – however admitted within the Seaside Hut she was “s****** herself” on the prospect of dropping Callum.
+Shaughna introduced to the opposite ladies she was “fine” – however admitted within the Seaside Hut she was “s****** herself” on the prospect of shedding Callum.

-And it appears she was proper to be nervous with the twins marking Callum, Mike and Connor as their sort.
+And it appears she was proper to be nervous with the twins marking Callum, Mike and Connor as their kind.

-Issues then received steamy within the ‘Spill the Tea’ problem, with our Islanders sharing just a few smooches as they guessed secrets and techniques about one another – it was a troublesome one for Connor and Ollie, after it was Connor who was unveiled to have greater than 100 sexual companions and Ollie had cheated on his ex-girlfriend eight or 9 time.
+Issues then obtained steamy within the ‘Spill the Tea’ problem, with our Islanders sharing a number of smooches as they guessed secrets and techniques about one another – it was a troublesome one for Connor and Ollie, after it was Connor who was unveiled to have greater than 100 sexual companions and Ollie had cheated on his ex-girlfriend eight or 9 time.

 Day 1